AlanLuu/lox-go/doc/file.md

 - `file.isBinary()`, which returns `true` if the file is open in binary mode and `false` otherwise
 - `file.isClosed()`, which is a function that returns the value of `file.closed`
 - `file.isDir()`, which returns `true` if the file is a directory and `false` otherwise
+- `file.md5()`, which returns a string that is the hexadecimal representation of the file's md5 hash
+- `file.md5buf()`, which returns a buffer of the file's md5 hash
 - `file.mode`, which is a string representing the mode of the file
 - `file.name`, which is a string representing the name of the file
 - `file.read([numBytes])`, which reads the specified number of bytes from the file